-Generally speaking, you can expect to find two kinds of divorce packets: one for divorce with children, and one for divorce without children.
+You’ll find two different divorce packets on the Arizona Judicial Branch website.
+One is for divorcing couples with children, and the other is for divorcing couples without children.
 You can also expect to find separate packets for the petitioner (the spouse who is initiating the divorce) and the respondent (the spouse who has been served with divorce papers).

-You should select the packet the fits your situation.
-The packets include instructions to guide you through the process.
+You should select the packet that best fits your situation.
+Each packet includes instructions to guide you through the process.
 When completing the forms, respond to each question honestly and completely.
 Fill out the forms on a computer if you can.
 If not, write or print neatly and legibly.
 The Mojave County Judicial Branch website is a good example of what you can expect to find when you navigate to your county court's website and divorce forms index.

-Service of process is very important in the American legal system because it ensures that everyone has notice about what’s going on and an opportunity to “appear,” or argue, their point of view.
+Service of process is an essential part of the American legal system because it ensures that everyone has notice about what’s going on and an opportunity to “appear,” or argue, their point of view.
 Service of process in a divorce prevents one spouse from being unfairly surprised at a court hearing or trial.

-If your spouse is an adult who is pro se (meaning, has not hired a lawyer), then you should serve your spouse directly at the location at your spouse’s home address.
-If your spouse has retained a lawyer, serve the lawyer at the lawyer’s office and don’t send copies to your spouse.
+If your spouse is appearing pro se (meaning, has not hired a lawyer) in the divorce, then you should serve your spouse directly at his or her home address.
+Conversely, if your spouse has hired a lawyer you can have the divorce petition delivered to the attorney's office.

 You can see a good example of a blank Affidavit of Financial Information here.